ivanaljubic/ivanaljubic.github.io/_portfolio/prize-collecting-steiner-tree.md

     <ol>
         <li> A.S. da Cunha, A. Lucena, N. Maculan, and M.G.C.
 Resende:A relax-and-cut algorithm for the prize-collecting Steiner problem in graphs.
 Discrete Applied Mathematics. article in press.
 (2008), doi:10.1016/j.dam.2008.02.014</li>
         <li> E. Uchoa: Reduction tests for the prize-collecting Steiner problem.
 Oper.
 Res.
 Lett.
 34(4): 437-444.
 2006.</li>
-        <li> I. Ljubic, R. Weiskircher, U. Pferschy, G. Klau, P. Mutzel, and M. Fischetti: <a href="http://www.ads.tuwien.ac.at/publications/bib/pdf/MPB_PCSTP.pdf">An algorithmic framework for the exact solution of the prize-collecting Steiner tree problem.</a> Mathematical Programming, Series B, 105(2-3):427-449, 2006.</li>
+        <li> I. Ljubić, R. Weiskircher, U. Pferschy, G. Klau, P. Mutzel, and M. Fischetti: <a href="http://www.ads.tuwien.ac.at/publications/bib/pdf/MPB_PCSTP.pdf">An algorithmic framework for the exact solution of the prize-collecting Steiner tree problem.</a> Mathematical Programming, Series B, 105(2-3):427-449, 2006.</li>
         <li> O. Chapovska, A. P. Punnen: Variations of the prize-collecting Steiner tree problem.
 Networks 47(4): 199-205.
 2006</li>
         <li> A. Moser: <a href="http://www.ads.tuwien.ac.at/publications/bib/pdf/moser_05.pdf">Finding Provably Optimal Solutions for the (Prize Collecting) Steiner Tree Problem</a>.
 Master Thesis.
 Vienna University of Technology, 2005.</li>
         <li> G.W.
-Klau, I. Ljubic, A. Moser, P. Mutzel, P. Neuner, U. Pferschy, and R. Weiskircher.
+Klau, I. Ljubić, A. Moser, P. Mutzel, P. Neuner, U. Pferschy, and R. Weiskircher.
 Combining a memetic algorithm with integer programming to solve the prize-collecting Steiner tree problem.
 In K. Deb, editor, Proceedings of the Genetic and Evolutionary Computation Conference (GECCO-2004), volume 3102 of LNCS, pages 1304-1315.
 Springer-Verlag, 2004.</li>
         <li> A. Lucena, M. G. C. Resende: Strong lower bounds for the prize collecting Steiner problem in graphs.
 Discrete Applied Mathematics 141(1-3): 277-294.
 2004.</li>
         <li> S. A. Canuto, M. G. C. Resende, and C. C. Ribeiro.
 Local search with perturbations for the prize-collecting Steiner tree problem in graphs.
 Networks, 38:50-58, 2001.</li>
         <li> D. S. Johnson, M. Minkoff, and S. Phillips.
 The prize-collecting Steiner tree problem: Theory and practice.
 In Proceedings of 11th ACM-SIAM Symposium on Discrete Algorithms, pages 760-769, San Francisco, CA, 2000.</li>